Time in Portugal: History

 Between 1942 and 1945, during World War II, Portugal not only advanced clocks by one hour during DST, as also advanced them by another hour during some months of those years, coming to have clocks two hours ahead of GMT, effectively observing "double DST".
 Portugal returned to GMT following the end of the war in 1945, and one hour of DST continued to be observed.
 In 1948, it was approved that DST should be observed from the first Sunday in April to the first Sunday in October.

 From 1966, DST was observed year-round, so that, in practice, Portugal changed its time zone from WET (UTC+00:00) to CET (UTC+01:00).
 However, due to the later sunrises and sunsets, many complaints accumulated: on winter mornings, people went to work under a completely dark sky, and at 09:00, when school classes started, the sun was still rising, which eventually had repercussions on students' school performance and their safety during morning trips from home to school.
 Furthermore, in the 1970s, the idea of reintroducing DST as an energy saving measure gained strength in Europe as well as in Portugal.
 However, although there were so many complaints in the country with the use of UTC+01:00 year round, it became clear to policymakers that if DST was to be re-introduced, it could never be observed as CEST (UTC+02:00), and the only solution was to re-adopt WET as standard time.
 Therefore, Portugal re-adopted Western European Time (UTC+00:00) as its standard time in 1976.
-DST started to be observed every year as WEST (UTC+01:00), usually from early April to later September.
+DST started to be observed every year as WEST (UTC+01:00), usually from early April to late September.
 From 1981 on, DST started to be observed from the last Sunday in March to the last Sunday in September.

 In 1986, time in Portugal began to be calculated in accordance with UTC rather than GMT.